Ayush-0593/College-OS/README.md

 ## Security

 - Passwords hashed with bcryptjs.
-- JWT auth in httpOnly cookies — JS on the page can't read the token.
+- JWT auth in httpOnly cookies - JS on the page can't read the token.
-- Per-user document isolation enforced at the retrieval layer.
+- Per user document isolation enforced at the retrieval layer.
 - Uploads are stored outside the public web tree (`uploads/` is gitignored).

 ## Status